NCommander/openbsd-src-with-branches/gnu/llvm/tools/clang/docs/ThreadSanitizer.rst

 Supported Platforms
 -------------------

-ThreadSanitizer is supported on Linux x86_64 (tested on Ubuntu 12.04).
+ThreadSanitizer is supported on the following OS:

+* Linux
+* NetBSD
+* FreeBSD

 Support for other 64-bit architectures is possible, contributions are welcome.
 Support for 32-bit platforms is problematic and is not planned.